Marlowe-Haws/3D_Fractal/README.md

 I was able to calculate N=6, but while N=7 seemed like I was not in danger of crashing my system (my 16GB RAM was steadily at around 50%), I waited more than 30 minutes and it still hadn't rendered the image, so I stopped.

 You can calculate higher values at your discretion if you think your computer can handle it, or to stress test your system.

+## Creative process - vibe coding

 I'm an aspiring coder, but this was a bit above my level.